skjaeve/pyaacgmlib/README.md

 Geomagnetic Coordinates (AACGM) C implementation found at https://engineering.dartmouth.edu/superdarn/aacgm.html.
 License is undetermined, please assume same as the C code found at above URL if possible.
-The C code and coefficient files are duplicated in this repository, but please check the source for more updated versions.
+The C code and coefficient files (version 20140918) are duplicated in this repository, but please check the source for more updated versions.

 ## usage